top of page

 National and Victorian alliances

-ACI cultivates strategic linkages between national and Victorian research organisations and key Commonwealth and State Government agencies, to help create new business opportunities and solve challenging industrial problems.
+ACI cultivated strategic linkages between national and Victorian research organisations and key Commonwealth and State Government agencies, to help create new business opportunities and solve challenging industrial problems.

 For more information click DJPR and DELWP, CSIRO, Deakin University, Federation University (Gippsland), University of Melbourne, Monash University, RMIT University, Swinburne University